Youth Innovations Test Grant

 • The group is not a registered charity.

-• The Board of Directors table is complete and board members reflect the identities and experiences of the youth being served. (for registered not-for-profits only).
+• The Board of Directors table is complete with all active board members and all board members are included in the core group table (for registered not-for-profits only).

 • The project complies with OTF Policies